 Raising Capital and Investing on GISA

-For the company or preparatory office raising capital prior to GISA registering, the company shall post capital raising information on GISA’s webpage, and then investors can purchase through TPEx’s platform.
+For the company or preparatory office raising capital prior to GISA registering, the company shall post capital raising information on GISA’s webpage, and then investors can purchase through TPEx’s platform (Fund raising in process).
 If the capital raising process cannot be completed, the company cannot be registered on GISA.

 Amount limited on capital raising through GISA